kesteckb/COMSM-SEGP/Conclusion/README.md

 Our group found the daily standup meetings especially helpful.
 They provided an opportunity for us to voice any difficulties we were facing and to get help or redistribute the workload.
 The standups also encouraged accountability for the tasks each of us said we were going to perform.
 Without these, team members could have been more inclined to procrastinate on their work and isolate themselves from the group.
 Meanwhile, the group sprint planning helped to unify a vision for the project for all team members by establishing the most important features throughout different stages of development.
 We found that our Kanban board helped us to fulfil this vision by keeping track of tasks and managing our workflow.

 The Agile development process wasn’t without its challenges, however.
 A lot of the managerial tasks fell on the scrum master, and there were other assignments and classes that people were focusing on at times, causing project progress and standup attendance to sometimes dip.
 For weekly sprint plannings, sometimes it was difficult to estimate how long tasks might take and plan out the entire week, but we note that this was already made easier by the agile methods we employed if we compare it to more traditional project planning methods.
-With each team member specialising in specific areas, they were able to perform tasks more efficiently, but some members of the group found this to be a limitation when having to connect different parts of the application or review each others work.
+With each team member specialising in specific areas, we were able to perform tasks more efficiently, but some members of the group found this to be a limitation when having to connect different parts of the application or review each others work.

 #### 7.1.2 Communication